dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/guidelines-for-designing-stylable-controls.md

   - Minimize contracts as much as possible.

-  - Design around the expectation that during design time (that is, when using a design tool) it is common for a control template to be in an incomplete state. [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] does not offer a "composing" state infrastructure, so controls have to be built with the expectation that such a state might be valid.
+  - Design around the expectation that during design time (that is, when using a design tool) it is common for a control template to be in an incomplete state.
+WPF does not offer a "composing" state infrastructure, so controls have to be built with the expectation that such a state might be valid.

   - Do not throw exceptions when any aspect of a template contract is not followed.
 Along these lines, panels should not throw exceptions if they have too many or too few children.